-In the architecture industry, it is common for Light Emitting Diodes (LED) to be used for lighting in architecture models.
-However, I have noticed that more and more people are connecting their LEDs directly to the power supply without a current limiting resistor.
-While they are initially functional since the voltage of the power supply is set to match the LED, this is not a good practice to follow if you want your LEDs to live up to their specified life cycles.
+In the architecture industry, it is for Light Emitting Diodes (LED) to be used for lighting in architecture models.
+However, I have noticed that more and more people are connecting their LEDs directly to the power supply without a current-limiting resistor.
+While they are initially functional since the voltage of the power supply is set to match the LED, this is not a good practice to follow if you want your LEDs to live up to their printed board specified life cycles.

 How an LED works

 An LED is a semiconductor device built using a junction of P-Type silicon and N-Type silicon, similar to a diode.
 P-Type semiconductors have a higher concentration of positive “holes” than electrons and N-Type semiconductors have a higher concentration of electrons.

 A typical diode only allows current to flow in a single direction.
 A forward bias is applied to the LED by connecting the P-Type silicon to the positive terminal of a power supply, and the N-Type silicon to the ground.
 When the forward voltage exceeds the threshold voltage of the P-N junction, the current starts to flow.
 The voltage drop across an LED is always equivalent to the forward voltage of the LED.
 They may vary from 1.8V to 3.3V depending on the color and type of the LED.